Alok5445Sagar/Alok5445Sagar/README.md

 - 👋 Hi, I’m Alok Sagar, a 2024 batch Mechanical Engineering undergrad at National Institute of Technology, Durgapur.
 - 👀 I’m interested in Competitive Programming, Robotics, Intrenet of Thongs(IoT), Computer Vision, Augmented Reality, Web Development etc.
-- 🌱 I’m have worked on fields such as IoT, Augmented Reality, Image Processing and have some projects on it.
+- 🌱 I've worked on fields such as IoT, Augmented Reality, Image Processing and have some projects on it.
-- ✍️ Currently i am doing competitive programming, practicing Data Structures & Algorithms and learning basics of web development.
+- ✍️ Currently i am doing competitive programming, practicing Data Structures & Algorithms and learning basics of Web Development.
 - 💞️ I’m looking to collaborate on the topics i have mentioned above.
 - 📫 You can reach me out there on my mail aloksagar5445@gmail.com.